angular/angular/aio/content/guide/route-animations.md

 To enable routing transition animation, do the following:

-1. Import the routing module into the application and create a routing configuration that defines the possible routes.
+1. Create a routing configuration that defines the possible routes.
+For NgModule based applications, this will include creating a `RouterModule` and adding it to the main `AppModule`.
 1. Add a router outlet to tell the Angular router where to place the activated components in the DOM.
 1. Define the animation.